 Earth in Common are delighted to have recently been awarded a grant of almost £1,000,000 to refurbish and extend a crumbling old tennis pavilion on Leith Links.
-This significant investment from The City of Edinburgh Council and the Scottish Government will allow us to create a multi-purpose community hub, offering a welcoming seating area for a properly equipped café, a farm shop, flexible community meeting/training rooms, office and storage space, and accessible toilets.
+This significant investment from The City of Edinburgh Council and the Scottish Government has allowed us to create a multi-purpose community hub, offering a welcoming seating area for a properly equipped café, a farm shop, flexible community meeting/training rooms, office and storage space, and accessible toilets.
 The renovation is nearing completion and we plan to launch new services in spring 2023.

-The Board is looking for new Trustees with legal financial and/or construction expertise who is aligned to the ethos of the charity and would enjoy the opportunity to contribute their expertise to help us navigate this significant capital project over the next 2 years.
-After years of development, planning and fundraising, we hope to have building warrants in place and spades in the ground in April 2021.
-So, we hope to recruit a new trustee asap.
+The Board is looking for new Trustees with various areas of expertise who are aligned to the ethos of the charity and would enjoy the opportunity to contribute their time to help us build on all we have achieved.

 Trustees meet on a monthly basis (currently via zoom) and additional meetings are occasionally necessary, dependent on operational requirements.